7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Academie de la Biere craft beer bar in Strasbourg, France

-As you start to plan your Strasbourg vacation, we have a few tourist tips that will be sure to help.
+As you start to plan your Strasbourg vacation, we have a few tourist tips that will help!

 Strasbourg City Pass

 Consider purchasing the Strasbourg Pass as an economical way to see top attractions.
-We used the pass for the Batorama Boat Ride, the Cathedral Platform, the Astronomical Clock, the Alsatian Museum and the discounted Audio Guide for Strasbourg on Foot.
-Plus, the card offers additional sights and attractions we didn’t have time for!
+We used it for the Batorama Boat Ride, Cathedral Platform, Astronomical Clock, Alsatian Museum and the discounted audio guide for Strasbourg on Foot.
+Plus, the card offers additional sights we didn’t have time for!

 Strasbourg Trip Organization

-Of course there’s more to planning your trip than figuring out the best things to do in Strasbourg!
+Of course there’s more to planning your France trip than figuring out the prime things to do.
 Travelers also need to consider where to stay, how to get there and what to pack.
-We are sharing our tips on all three of these points next.

-Staying organized as you plan your trip to Europe is equally important.
+Staying organized for your vacation to Europe is equally important.
 As you make reservations and research sights, keep track of the details with our Printable Travel Planner

 Travel Planner Printables by JetSettingFools.com

-We think Strasbourg is a year-round destination, but fellow travelers should determine the best time to visit Alsace based on their desired activities.
+We believe Strasbourg is a year-round destination, but fellow travelers should determine the best time to visit Alsace based on their desired activities.

 Spring and Summer

-We think the spring and summer weather in Strasbourg is the best for visitors.
+The spring and summer weather in Strasbourg is ideal for visitors.
 The long, sunny days are perfect for exploring the neighborhoods, parks and squares.
 Likewise, it’s a great time for simply strolling along the riverside.

 Autumn